Yixuan-Lee/COMP6341-winter-2020/assignment1/README.md

 3. Matplotlib

 ## 2. About code
-There are 3 .jpg and .bmp images hardcoded in `main.py` in variable `jpg_images` and `bmp_images` at the very top.
+There are 3 .jpg and .bmp images hardcoded in `main.py` in variables `jpg_images` and `bmp_images` at the very top.
 If it is necessary to test more images, you need to add the image names to both variables correspondingly.